2 killed in shooting at Wisconsin casino; gunman slain

 “All of a sudden we hear a massive flurry of gunshots — 20 to 30 gunshots for sure,” Westphal told WBAY-TV.
 “We took off running towards the highway ...
 There had to have been 50 cop cars that came by on the highway.
 It was honestly insane.”

+Pawlak said authorities called for a “tactical alert” after receiving the report of an active shooter.
+That “brings every agency from around the area to the casino, to the Radisson,” he said of the large law enforcement presence.

-Gov. Tony Evers issued a statement late Saturday saying he was “devastated” to hear about the shooting, but gave no details.
+Gov. Tony Evers issued a statement late Saturday saying he was “devastated” to hear about the shooting.

-“While we are waiting for more information, we hope and pray those who were injured will recover and are grateful for the first responders who quickly responded to the situation.”
+“Our hearts, thoughts, and support go out to the Oneida Nation, the Ashwaubenon and Green Bay communities, and all those affected by this tragedy.”

 The Oneida tribe’s reservation lies on the west side of the Green Bay area.